utap2/utap2/docs/rst/installation.rst

-Make sure to select the Google account with which your project has been shared.
+Make sure to select the Google account with which your project has been created.

 .. image:: ../figures/choose_google_account.PNG